kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/webaudio/intro/en/index.md

-Before the HTML5 `<audio>` element, flash or a plugin was required to break the silence of the web.
-However, the audio tag has significant limitations for implementing sophisticated games and interactive applications.
-The goal of the Web Audio API is to include capabilities found in modern game audio engines as well as some of the mixing, processing, and filtering tasks that are found in modern desktop audio production applications.
+Before the HTML5 `<audio>` element, flash or another plugin was required to break the silence of the web.
+While the audio tag no longer requires a plugin, it brings significant limitations for implementing sophisticated games and interactive applications.

 The Web Audio API is a high-level JavaScript API for processing and synthesizing audio in web applications.
+The goal of this API is to include capabilities found in modern game audio engines as well as some of the mixing, processing, and filtering tasks that are found in modern desktop audio production applications.

-As of version 14, Google Chrome ships with an implementation of the Web Audio API.
+As of version 14, Google Chrome ships with a Web Audio API implementation.
+More recently, the WebKit nightly build also supports it.
 What follows is a gentle introduction to using this powerful API.

 <h2 id="toc-context">The audio context</h2>